An investigation of how the key ingredients needed to build a successful business

-But don’t forget, this is just a generic model.
-Every time we use it, we find new aspects we hadn’t thought about before.
+But do not forget, this is just a generic model.
+Every time we use it, we find new aspects we had not thought about before.
 Please do try to apply it to your business, I would love to hear how you get along!

 In my next post on this topic, I will take a detailed look at how to model a company’s finances using system dynamics.
 In particular, we will take a look at how to translate typical business activities into financial figures on our financial statements:

 Selling goods and services

 Purchasing goods and services